ksu395/pfsm/README.md

 ### 2. Pytorch PFSM (my_sdp_attn() + py_partially_fused_softmax())

-This pytorch implementation a) decomposes the SDP into the individual oprations, and b) performs the PFSM.
+This pytorch implementation a) decomposes the SDP into the individual operations, and b) performs the PFSM.
 The latter is computed by:
-1. column reduction to compute row-wise max
+1. Reduction across Scores columns to compute row-wise max
-2. column reduction to compute row-wise sum of exponentials
+2. Reduction across Scores columns to compute row-wise sum of exp(x-max)
 3. fusing the elementwise ops with Scores matrix during the matmul with Values matrix

 This was a secondary reference implementation that provided intermediate vectors for debugging the CUDA implementation described in the next section.